Guides/Manage your account/Account security/Verify your account ownership

 Verify your account ownership

-Last reviewed on April 8, 2026
+Last reviewed on May 5, 2026

-If you cannot reset your WordPress.com password through the standard email reset, the Account Recovery form lets you prove ownership of your account so support can restore your access.
-To use it, you need at least one of three things: a transaction ID, an activation URL or key, or a two-step authentication code.
+If you cannot reset your WordPress.com password through the standard email reset, you may be able to prove ownership of your account so that we can restore your access.
+To prove your ownership, you will need at least one of three things: a transaction ID, an activation URL or key, or a two-step authentication code.

 Once you submit the form, we will contact you with a response or a request for additional information.
 After we review the proof verifying you are the account owner, we will help you reset your password and regain access to your WordPress.com account.